-Shopping habits are changing, and that’s a fact, however watching the news and reading social media and newspapers you would think that this was a new story.
+Shopping habits are changing, and that’s a fact; however, watching the news and reading social media and newspapers, you would think this was a new story.

-However, there has been a general shift in how people have been shopping over the past ten years, and probably the only difference now is some of the largest high street retailers in the land are feeling and seeing the change and have failed to reinvent themselves, in not doing so some will probably will disappear from the high street over the next few years.
+However, there has been a general shift in how people have been shopping over the past ten years.
+The only difference now is that some of the largest retailers in the land are feeling and seeing the change and probably will disappear from the high street over the next few years.

-As with all kinds of retailing the way we buy jewellery is not immune to these changes.
+As with all kinds of retailing, jewellery buying is not immune to these changes.

-Its ten years ago this month that I decided to close my shop in Hatton Garden and become a personal and completely mobile jeweller.
-It was clear to me then that the world was growing smaller and moving around it was becoming more accessible and cheaper and being stuck in one place with the substantial running costs was not sustainable.
+Ten years ago this month, I decided to close my shop in Hatton Garden and become a personal and utterly mobile jeweller.
+It was clear then that the world was growing smaller and moving around.
+It was becoming more accessible and cheaper, and being stuck in one place with substantial running costs was not sustainable.

-Back then clients were only using the internet for research and were then seeking out a jeweller to work with or buy from, what the internet was offering then was saving them time and filling them with ideas.
+Back then, clients were only using the internet for research and were seeking a jeweller to work with or buy from; what the internet offered then was saving them time and filling them with ideas.

-Becoming a mobile jeweller, allows me to meet with my clients at a time and a place that works for them which they have found extremely helpful because the days of 9 to 5 no longer exists.
+Becoming a mobile jeweller allows me to meet with my clients at a time and a place that works for them, which they have found extremely helpful because the days of 9 to 5 no longer exist.

 They appreciated working with an experienced jeweller who could help and advise them and guide them through all the jargon, but today this alone is not enough.

-For many designing jewellery using 3D Computer-aided design (CAD) along with 3D printing is something new, whereas I have been using it for over twelve years and count myself as a pioneer in introducing it to the jewellery trade.
+For many, designing jewellery using 3D Computer-aided design (CAD) along with 3D printing is something new.
+In contrast, I have been using it for over twelve years and am a pioneer in introducing it to the jewellery trade.

-I have always believe you either have to accept change and adapt to it.
+I have always believed you either have to accept or adapt to change.
 Alternatively, your business will not survive.

-2019 is going to be challenging for all business large and small and to use Brexit that has not even happened yet for the changes that are required to survive is way off the mark.
+2019 is going to be challenging for all businesses, large and small.
+And using Brexit has not even happened yet, for the changes required to survive are way off the mark.

-As I mentioned earlier in the blog, ten years ago buying a diamond or an engagement ring online was almost unheard of, but today this is changing, diamonds are seen more as a commodity and are being purchased by their price and not their beauty.
+As I mentioned in the blog, buying a diamond or an engagement ring online was almost unheard of ten years ago, but today this is changing; diamonds are seen more as a commodity and are being purchased by their price and not their beauty.

-Finally, there are those who will use the internet in the traditional way for research and finding a jeweller for the full bespoke buying experience.
+Finally, some will use the internet in the traditional way for research and finding a jeweller for the whole bespoke buying experience.

-Buying a unique piece of jewellery for a loved one is a beautiful experience, and I believe you will only achieve this working with a jeweller one on one.
-However, the options I have highlighted are not going to go away, so I have to adapt my business to cater to all kinds of enquiries
+Buying a unique piece of jewellery for a loved one is a beautiful experience, and I believe you will only achieve this by working with a jeweller one-on-one.
+However, the options I have highlighted will not go away, so I have to adapt my business to cater to all kinds of enquiries.

-What however I will not ever do is drop the quality of my work or the personal service that I offer.
+However, I will not ever drop the quality of my work or the personal service that I offer.

-Whether you are as big a John Lewis or a small family business like mine changes will continue to evolve, and we all have to adapt to them.
+Whether you are as big as John Lewis or a small family business like mine, changes will continue to evolve, and we all have to adapt to them.